trying1234/n/README.md

 We have sorted the dataset according to the total ratings each of the books have received in non-increasing order and then recommended top n books.

 * ##### Popular at a Given Place <br>
-The dataset was filtered according to a given place (city, state, or country) and then sorted it according to total ratings they have received by the users in decreasing order of that place and recommended top n books.
+The dataset was filtered according to a given place (city, state, or country) and then sorted according to total ratings they have received by the users in decreasing order of that place and recommended top n books.

 * ##### Books By the Same Author, Publisher of Given Book Name <br>
-For this model we have sorted the books by rating for the same author and same publisher of given book and recommended top n books.
+For this model, we have sorted the books by rating for the same author and same publisher of the given book and recommended top n books.

 * ##### Popular Books Yearly <br>
 This is the most basic model in which we have grouped all the books published in the same year and recommended the top-rated book yearly.